Hermann Kessler

 Hermann Kessler (/k'ɛslɚ/ /de/; 12 April 1860 – 23 November 1927) was a Liechtensteiner-German engineer and entrepreneur.

 Early life

-Kessler was born on 12 April 1860 in Vaduz to the son of Landtag of Liechtenstein member and district judge Markus Kessler and his mother Anna Amalie Menzinger as one of six children.
+Kessler was born on 12 April 1860 in Vaduz as one of the six children of the son of Landtag of Liechtenstein member and district judge Markus Kessler and Anna Amalie Menzinger.

 He attended high school in Feldkirch and then studied natural sciences, mechanical engineering and electrical engineering in Zurich and Stuttgart.

 Career

 After completing his studies, he worked at Fein in Stuttgart and from 1883 he worked at Siemens & Halske in Berlin.
 The company sent Kessler to Tokyo in 1887 as an electrical engineer, there he built up Siemens' East Asia and Japanese business and as general representative of the subsidiary "Siemens & Halske, Japan Agency" which was founded in 1893.
 This was involved in building the first hydroelectric power plant in Japan, Keage power plant.

 He returned to Germany in 1908, where he continued to manage the company's business in Japan from Berlin.
 In this position he was complicate in the Siemens scandal, where it was revealed that the company has previously given a 1000 (~142,000 today) pound sterling bribe to the Imperial Japanese Navy in return for a wireless contract.
 As a result, Kessler faced a public accusation from the German Reichstag by Karl Liebknecht, but was not charged.
 His influence over Japanese business waned after Japan's entry into World War I against Germany.

 Kessler died on 23 November 1927, aged 67 years old.